Reckless Driving In Virginia Courts When In The Military

 -

-You are generally required to immediately report the incident to your command, especially if you hold a security clearance.
+immediately report the incident to your command, especially if you hold a security clearance.
 You should contact a local Judge Advocate General for advice as what you must do and as to how your military position could be affected if convicted or if you fail to advise your command of the reckless driving charge.

 -